From £3.29Height: 30 cm Spread: 20 cm Colour: dark green Flowers: mauve pink Uses: culi

-Silver Queen is one of the most elegant thymes with its silvery-grey leaf edged in cream, as if embroidered, and then in summer it is envelopped by small white flowers, like tiny snow flakes.
+Silver Queen is one of the most elegant thymes with its silvery-grey leaf edged in cream, as if embroidered, and then in summer it is enveloped by small white flowers, like tiny snow flakes.
 The effect is enchanting.
-As with all thymes it prefers a mean, thin soil to really taste at its best, but does need to be planted in full sun which encourages the aromatic oils to come to the surface of the leaf to give it a better flavour.
+As with all thymes it prefers a mean, thin soil to really taste at its best, and it does need to be planted in full sun which encourages the aromatic oils to come to the surface of the leaf to give it a better flavour.
 A great thyme from our range of UK grown herbs for sale.

-Thymes make good ground cover, and if you search out some of the creeping varieties as well, with a little zealous weeding, and the odd chamomile plant, along with some Golden Queen thyme you can make a passable and very pretty lawn in an area that does not receive much pedestrian traffic.
+Thymes make good ground cover, and if you search out some of the creeping varieties as well, with a little weeding, and the odd chamomile plant, along with some Golden Queen thyme you can make a passable and very pretty lawn in an area that does not receive too much pedestrian traffic.
 Thymes grow well in pots but use a peat, grit and bark mix that is not too high in nutrients and keep watering to a minimum.
 Lemon thyme can be picked all year round.
-Add some stems to light olive oils or white wine vinegars to also capture its essential herbiness.
-Use lemon thyme with fish and in salad dressings, but it is also particularly good scattered over a light, creamy goats cheese with a little rapeseed oil drizzled over it or make a herb butter and serve it with poached trout or salmon.
+Add some stems to light olive oils or white wine vinegars to capture its essential herbiness.
+Use lemon thyme with fish and in salad dressings, but it is also particularly good scattered over a light, creamy goats cheese with a little rapeseed oil drizzle or make a herb butter and serve it with poached trout or salmon.

 Thyme has strong antiseptic properties, and if used as a tea can help with hangovers as well.
 Useful!
 As an oil it is often incorporated into toothpaste, mouthwash and gargles.